-Dane County, Wisconsin Wireless Communications Site Review New Guyed Tower
+Dane County, Wisconsin Wireless Communications Site Review New Lattice Tower

-2423 S. Orange Avenue, #317 Orlando, FL 32806 Tel: 877.438.2851 Fax: 877.220.4593 December 14, 2020 Zoning & Land Regulation Committee Dane County Planning & Development 210 Martin Luther King Jr. Blvd.
-Madison, WI 53703 APPLICANT/PROVIDER: Bug Tussel Wireless/Cloud 1, LLC SITE NAME: "Primrose" ADDRESS: 9108 Ridge Drive, Town of Primrose, WI LATITUDE: 42-53-00.96 N LONGITUDE: 089-41-33.15 W PROPOSED: 195-foot Guyed Tower Dear Committee Members, At your request, on behalf of Dane County ("County"), CityScape Consultants, Inc. ("CityScape"), in its capacity as telecommunications consultant for the County, has considered the merits of the above-referenced application submitted by Bug Tussel Wireless and Cloud 1 ("Applicant" or "Bug Tussel"), to construct a new wireless telecommunications support structure and associated ground equipment compound approximately 2,210 feet (0.42 mile) northeast of the intersection of County Road G and Ridge Drive, see Figure 1.
+2423 S. Orange Avenue, #317 Orlando, FL 32806 Tel: 877.438.2851 Fax: 877.220.4593 January 27, 2022 Zoning & Land Regulation Committee Dane County Planning & Development 210 Martin Luther King Jr. Blvd.
+Madison, WI 53703 APPLICANT/PROVIDER: Bug Tussel Wireless/Cloud 1, LLC SITE NAME: "Primrose" ADDRESS: 9108 Ridge Drive, Town of Primrose, WI LATITUDE: 42°-52'-58.23" N LONGITUDE: 089°-41'-30.48" W STRUCTURE PROPOSED: 195-foot Self-Supporting Lattice Tower Dear Committee Members, At your request, on behalf of Dane County ("County"), CityScape Consultants, Inc. ("CityScape"), in its capacity as telecommunications consultant for the County, has considered the merits of the above-referenced application submitted by Bug Tussel Wireless and Cloud 1 ("Applicant" or "Bug Tussel"), to construct a new wireless telecommunications support structure and associated ground equipment compound approximately 2,169 feet (0.411 mile) northeast of the intersection of County Road G and Ridge Drive in the Town of Primrose, see Figure 1.
 This application for a new wireless communications facility is proposed to provide fixed wireless internet service to an area of southwestern Dane County in and near the Town of Primrose, Wisconsin.
 The Applicant's application documents indicate that the tower will accommodate additional equipment by other wireless carriers.
+This is the second CUP application that Bug Tussel has submitted for a wireless internet facility to serve essentially the same geographical area; the facility location currently proposed is approximately 341 feet southeast of the previously-proposed site.
+The first application was denied by the Town of Primrose in January 2021.
+Since the towns of Dane County have binding authority over Conditional Use Permits, the application was not referred to the County for action.
 CityScape has determined that the area of Dane County Bug Tussel intends to serve also has a demonstrable lack of personal wireless service from any provider, and the primary interest is in providing state-of-the-art wireless communications services to a rural unserved area, both fixed and mobile.
 Currently, as stated by the Applicant and verified by CityScape, the area's existing infrastructure is insufficient to address the wireless communications service needs of the citizens in the area.
-The Applicant is requesting to construct a one hundred ninety five (195) foot guyed tower, 199 feet including lightning rod, on a property that is zoned FP-35 (General Farmland Preservation District) which requires a Conditional Use Permit.
+The Applicant is requesting to construct a one hundred ninety five (195) foot self-supporting lattice tower, 199 feet including lightning rod, on a property that is zoned FP-35 (General Farmland

+Preservation District) which requires a Conditional Use Permit.
 The County Ordinance limits the height of such a structure to one hundred ninety five (195) feet.
 Thus, a height variance is not required, and neither FAA-regulated aviation lighting nor marking is required.
 The application indicates that the facility will meet all federal (FCC) standards and regulations and that it will meet all federal, state and local building codes and regulations.
 According to the Applicant's application documents, the Applicant's antennas will be at an elevation of one hundred eighty nine (189) feet above ground.
-Up to three future collocators' antennas would be at 177, 165, and 153 feet, see Figure 2 (the minimum is three total users, including the primary per County Code).
+Up to three future collocators' antennas would be at 177, 160, and 148 feet, see Figure 2 (the minimum is three total users, including the primary per County Code).
 CityScape believes this proposed new tower will encourage collocation by mobile communications providers who also wish to serve this area in need of personal wireless service.
 The proposal has been evaluated from the following perspectives: